eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/editor-status-select.md

 The component accepts the following props:

-### id

-The id of the element to which labels and help text are being generated.
-That element should be passed as a child.

-- Type: `String`
-- Required: Yes

 ### className

 The class that will be added with "components-base-control" to the classes of the wrapper div.